cabamarcos/GANs_VA/README.md

 After training for 25 epochs, the results don't get better, so I will try to use a different method

+## WGANGP

 I used a different method, using gradient penalty as shown in this [paper](https://arxiv.org/pdf/1704.00028).
 After trying somme experiments I got this arround epoch 20:

 ![alt text](./Images/image_wgangp.png)

-In this images you can clearly see that they are converging into something, but after some epochs seeing it wasn't converging at all, I decided to lower the lr ftom 1x10^-4 to 5x10^-5.
-Whoich results will be posted here:
+In this images you can clearly see that they are converging into something, but I feel DCGAN generates better results